Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 WINTER AT SKYLIGHT, TOBACCO DOCK

 Skylight is a year-round pop-up rooftop bar at Tobacco Dock in Shadwell, which hosts an urban lawn club with croquet and pétanque during the summer months while transforming into a winter wonderland during November and December.
 The pop-up is located in one of the coolest rooftop venues in the capital, with beautiful views across the city skyline.

-Winter at Skylight features Europe’s only real rooftop ice-rink, ice hockey snap shots, cosy heated igloos to snuggle up into and a great food and drink offering.
-There are several bars serving a selection of drinks including mulled wine and winter cocktails, as well as international street food from Yiro and plenty of cheese covered goodness from The Raclette Brothers.
+Winter at Skylight features Europe’s only real rooftop ice rink, ice hockey snapshots, cosy heated igloos to snuggle up into and great food and drink offering.
+There are several bars serving a selection of drinks including mulled wine and winter cocktails, as well as international street food from Yiro and plenty of cheese-covered goodness from The Raclette Brothers.

 WHY VISIT: Ice-skating with a view over the city at night, what could be a better London Christmas experience?

 Winter at Skylight launches on 1st November and is open from Thursday to Saturday each week, from 5pm to 11pm on Thursday and Fridays, and 12pm to 11pm on weekends.

 Christmas in Leicester Square sees this iconic spot in the heart of London’s West End transform into a festive wonderland with traditional Christmas market stalls selling hand-crafted goods, festive food and drink stands and a host of live shows in the traditional 1920s Spiegeltent.

 WHY VISIT: With its small size and central location, Christmas in Leicester Square is one of best London Christmas markets to pop by for a quick mulled wine and bratwurst while out doing your Christmas shopping in central London.